Measures, Metrics, and Signals

 Lead Time

-This is the classic, "Ask to get."
-I keep an eye on this but almost never bring it up.
-The reason it isn't relevant is that most companies are comfortable with their planning processes and committees and budget cycles so pointing out that it takes 1.5 years to get something isn't a conversation most are willing to have in a productive way.
+Lead time is the classic, "Ask to get."
+I keep an eye on this but rarely bring it up.
+The reason it isn't relevant is that most companies are comfortable with their planning processes, committees, and budget cycles, so pointing out that it takes 1.5 years to get something isn't a conversation most are willing to have productively.

 Leadership